Travel Survey of Residents of Canada (TSRC)

 - person-visits, household-visits, spending in total and by expense category for each location visited in Canada,

-- person- and party-nights spent in each location visited in Canada, in total and by type of accommodation used,
+- person- and household-nights spent in each location visited in Canada, in total and by type of accommodation used,

 - demographics of adults that took or did not take trips, and